[Updated April 2017]

 It’s not a tool you can choose from the menu.

-Luminosity masks live in the hidden place called the channels panel.
-By default, Photoshop generates 3 colour based luminosity masks for every image: red, green and blue.
+Luminosity mask live in the hidden place called the channels panel.
+By default, Photoshop generates 3 color based luminosity mask for every image: red, green and blue.

-As you can see, our selection is going to be pretty restricted if we were to use the default masks.
+As you can see, our selection is going to be pretty restricted if we were to use the default mask.
 So, we need to create more variations.

 To help you understand the fundamentals, I’ll go through the process of creating the mask later on.

 The Brights, Darks and Midtones Luminosity Mask

 A set of luminosity masks targets all 3 main zones of an image: the highlights, the shadows and the midtones.

 These are often called brights, darks and midtones masks.